mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/gui/index.md

 excerpt:
 ---
 ## The GUI installer is retired in version 1.11 and is not supported.
-This installer will be deprecated in 1.12 release.
+This installer will be decomissioned in 1.12 release.

 The automated GUI installer provides a simple graphical interface that guides you through the installation of DC/OS.
 The GUI installer provides a basic installation that is suitable for demonstrations and POCs.
 Only a subset of the configuration options are available with the GUI method.
 This is the fastest way to get started with DC/OS.